-8. Current Borrowing / Investments
+9. Current Borrowing / Investments

-The capital financing requirement (CFR) shown in note 39 to the financial statements measures the Authority's need to borrow for capital purposes.
-The total of non-current assets as at 31 March 2024 was £1.1bn (as at 31 March 2023 was £1.0bn).
-The CFR was £202m as at 31 March 2024 (£208m as at 31 March 2023) and actual debt was £220m as at 31 March 2024 (£262m as at 31 March 2023).
-The difference between the CFR and the actual debt is a temporary overborrowed position, pending the repayment of debt.
-During 2023/24 no new external loans were raised (£0m 2022/23).
+The Capital Financing Requirement (CFR) shown in note 39 to the financial statements measures the Authority's need to borrow for capital purposes.
+The total of non-current assets was £1.1bn as at 31 March 2025 (£1.1bn, 31 March 2024).
+The CFR was £198m as at 31 March 2025 (£202m, 31 March 2024) and actual debt was £175m as at 31 March 2025 (£220m, 31 March 2024).
+The difference between the CFR and the actual debt is temporarily funded by internal borrowing using the Authority's investment balances.
+During 2024/25 no new external loans were raised (£0m 2023/24).
 Details of the loans held by the Authority are shown in note 44 to the financial statements.
-The level of capital borrowing is within the Authority's 2023/24 Prudential Indicators that inform the Authority whether its capital investment plans are affordable, prudent and sustainable.
+The level of capital borrowing is within the Authority's 2024/25 Prudential Indicators that inform the Authority whether its capital investment plans are affordable, prudent and sustainable.

-Investments held by the Authority total £421m as at 31 March 2024 (£450m as at 31 March 2023).
+Investments held by the Authority total £410m as at 31 March 2025 (£421m, 31 March 2024).
 Investments are made in accordance with the Annual Investment Strategy that ensures that deposits are only made with financial institutions that meet certain minimum credit criteria as laid down by the Authority's Treasury Management advisors.

-9. Basis of Preparation and Contents of the Statement of Accounts
+10. Basis of Preparation and Contents of the Statement of Accounts

-The Statement of Accounts which follows sets out the Authority's income and expenditure for the year, and its financial positions as at 31 March 2024.
+The Statement of Accounts which follows sets out the Authority's income and expenditure for the year, and its financial positions as at 31 March 2025.
 It comprises primary statements, together with disclosure notes.
 The format and content of the financial statements is prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, which in turn is underpinned by International Financial Reporting Standards adapted for use in a public sector context.
 The Statement of Accounts consists of: